 After lots of experimenting, this Perfect Instant Pot Hard Boiled Eggs recipe delivers every time.
 A simple three-part process nails it.
 No more shell cracking while boiling and special tips for high altitude.

 Why Instant Pot Hard Boiled Eggs and Not Traditional?

-Maybe it will seem weird but one of the first things that sprang to mind to master when getting my Instant Pot was hard boiled eggs.
+Maybe it will seem weird but one of the first things that sprang to mind to master when getting my Instant Pot was a hard boiled eggs recipe.
 It’s not that I eat that many hard boiled eggs but they are tricky to make.
 With Easter coming I knew we’d soon be making lots of them and wondered if making them in the Instant Pot would be easier or with more predictable end results.

 For those of you about to click away because you TOO don’t eat hard boiled eggs consider this recipe for Huevos Diablo (spicy Devil Eggs) or this Bacon-and-Egg Salad Sandwich.
 They will cause the most ardent of non-hard boiled egg eaters to reconsider!